bublik42/ruby-style-guide/README.md

   ```

 * <a name="consistent-multi-line-chains"></a>
-    Adopt a consistent multi-line method chaining style.
-There are two
-    popular styles in the Ruby community, both of which are considered
-    good - leading `.` (Option A) and trailing `.` (Option B).
+    good - leading `.`
 <sup>[[link](#consistent-multi-line-chains)]</sup>

-  * **(Option A)** When continuing a chained method invocation on
+  * When continuing a chained method invocation on
     another line keep the `.` on the second line.

     ```Ruby